Coningsby

 - We have a partial extract from the parish register in a text file.
 Your additions are welcome.

 - There is an active Baptist Church in the village.
 The church has its own website.
+There is no history as yet (early 2015) on the web site, but it is still under development.
 The original Baptist chapel was built here in 1651.

 - The Wesleyan and Primitive Methodists both had chapels in the village.
 The current Methodists have a chapel here that dates back to before 1870.
 For information and assistance in researching these chapels, see our non-conformist religions page.